jowharshamshiri/boxmux/docs/configuration.md

 - All position values must be valid percentages or numbers
 - `x1` must be less than `x2`
 - `y1` must be less than `y2`
-- Positions should not create zero-width or zero-height panels
+- Positions should not create zero-width or zero-height boxes

 ### Color Validation